 - Endometriosis.
-Endometrial tissue can build up in the fallopian tubes and cause a blockage, or endometrial tissue on the outside of other organs can cause adhesions that block the fallopian tubes.
+Endometrial tissue can build up in the fallopian tubes and cause a blockage.
+Endometrial tissue on the outside of other organs can also cause adhesions that block the fallopian tubes.

-- Certain sexually transmitted infections.
+- Certain sexually transmitted infections (STIs).
 Chlamydia and gonorrhea can cause scarring and lead to pelvic inflammatory disease.